Pippepot/chimera/README.md

 print 1 $ 2
 ```
 # Bad Features
-Chimera obviously follows operator precedence.
+Chimera follows standard operator precedence:
 ```
 print 1 + 2 * 3
 => 7
 ```
-But it is not obvious that it has to.
+But it doesn’t have to:
 ```
 precedence * = -1